Kozea/Radicale/DOCUMENTATION.md

 Email address to use as sender in email notifications.

-Default:
+Default: (unset)

 ##### mass_email

 _(>= 3.5.5)_

 When enabled, send one email to all attendee email addresses.
 When disabled, send one email per attendee email address.

 Default: `False`